8 Day Northern Lights Winter Self Drive of the Complete Ring Road of Iceland & Golden Circle

-During the booking process, you can add on an array of extra adventures to spice up your journey.
-As this is a winter tour, you’ll have the rare opportunity of visiting an ice cave which is only accessible for a few months each year.
-You can also opt for tours where you get to know glaciers better with either a hike or by racing across the ice cap on a snowmobile.
+You can add on an array of different adventures during the booking process to spice up your journey.
+As this is a winter tour, you’ll have the rare opportunity of visiting an ice cave that is only accessible for a few months each year.
+You can also opt for tours to get to know glaciers better with either a hike or by racing across the ice cap on a snowmobile.

 Get to know the country with this extensive 8-day winter self-drive tour.
 Enjoy the scenic Icelandic nature while the elusive Northern Lights dance in the Arctic sky above you.
 Check availability by choosing a date.

 After arriving in Iceland, find your vehicle at Keflavík International Airport and drive through the moss-covered lava fields of the Reykjanes Peninsula.

 On your way to Iceland’s capital city of Reykjavik, you could choose to make a stop at the Blue Lagoon.
 This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
 If you add the Blue Lagoon, it will be arranged according to your flights.
 If there is no time to visit the lagoon today, it can be added to another day.
 Your travel consultant will be able to arrange this for you.
 There is still plenty to see and do in Reykjavik and the Reykjanes Peninsula if you have extra free time.

 You will then head on out to Iceland’s capital, Reykjavík, where you will find your accommodations for the night.

 Day 2 - The Golden Circle

 You'll start the day by visiting the country's most famous area and home to three of its most celebrated sites; the Golden Circle.